karlstolley/drc-accessible-images/README.md

         Flowers growing in a box just outside my office window. <a href="#content">Full description.</a>
       </figcaption>
     </figure>

+## Progressively Styling for Semantics

+Older browsers, particularly Internet Explorer prior to version 9, do not understand how to style newer elements like `<figure>`, so

+CSS should include this:

+    /* CSS */
+    figure,figcaption { display: block; }

 I’ve added the following CSS to highlight the descriptive content on the page, using the `:target` pseudoclass that will be applied when someone clicks the *Full description* link.
 This little enhancement will be especially useful in cases where a layout would not require scrolling, and therefore leave a user wondering why I’d included an apparently non-functional link in the figure caption: